libssh2/libssh2/docs/INSTALL_CMAKE.md

     libssh2 by default as well.

-    Enabling this option will allow for "none" as a negotiable method, however it still requires that the method be advertized by the remote end and that no more-preferable methods are available.
+    Enabling this option will allow for "none" as a negotiable method, however it still requires that the method be advertised by the remote end and that no more-preferable methods are available.

  * `ENABLE_MAC_NONE=OFF`